furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   Whatever happens next, she knows that he will drink the tea.
   People like him always take the time to finish their drinks.
-In `Dangerous Desires' on the Classic Movies channel, the gold-digging and murderous blonde who had married the widower of the woman she killed before tricking him into changing his will, stabbed him in the back and then stood drinking champagne
+In 'Dangerous Desires' on the Classic Movies channel, the gold-digging and murderous blonde who had married the widower of the woman she killed before tricking him into changing his will, stabbed him in the back and then stood drinking champagne